michalmonday/Program-Behaviour-Anomaly-Detection-Benchmark/scripts/unm_datasets/README.md

 sendmail abnormal_files=0(0 pids), normal_files=71767(71760 pids)
 ```

-The following files were removed by me from original dataset because they were empty:
+1 file from lpr_mit normal dataset and 7 files from sendmail normal dataset were deleted (moved to "deleted" folder) because they were empty.
+Judging by the number of examples in the "Alternative Data Models" paper, the same was done there.
+Example empty file:
 ```
 lpr_mit/normal/857428790-sma-03Mar1997-171345-1212.log.int
 ```